arunmaroon/avinci/README.md

-# Avinci - AI Intelligence Platform
+# Sirius - AI Intelligence Platform

 A comprehensive AI-powered platform built with modern technologies for intelligent conversations, document processing, and data analysis.